 Additionally, you may want to add some seeds to the bread.
 I use a combination of flax, pumpkin, and dehulled sunflower seeds for their health benefits.
 Seeds also provide a good texture to the bread, although this is a personal preference.

-1.1 Add maple syrup to warm water.
+1.1 Add some maple syrup to warm water.
 The ideal temperature of the liquid mixture should be between 41°C-46°C. The water should not be too hot.
 Yeast dies above 55°C. If the temperature is below 38°C, an amino acid called glutathione leaks from the cell walls, making dough sticky and hard to handle.

 1.2 Add 1 tsp yeast to the above